arcwoodw/KSI_Motor_Vehicle_Collisions/README.md

 🧠 Work in Progress

-My first completely independent data science project; from establishing a question, scoping the project, sourcing and cleaning the dataset, conducting exploratory data analysis statistical and causal inference, and finally summarizing the results.
+My first completely independent data science project; from establishing a question, scoping the project, sourcing and cleaning the dataset, conducting exploratory data analysis, statistical and causal inference, and finally summarizing the results.

 Dataset downloaded from:
 https://data.torontopolice.on.ca/datasets/TorontoPS::killed-and-seriously-injured/about